-Injury or death resulted from this accident; or
+Injury or death resulting from this accident; or

 Damages to any one person’s property other than a vehicle involved in this accident is over $1,500.

-Car Accident in areas open to the public for the use of motor vehicles must be reported.
+Car Accidents in areas open to the public for the use of motor vehicles must be reported.
 Some drivers who are in car accidents offer to fix the damage and try to get the other driver not to file a report.
 If you agree to do this, you are breaking the law if the amount of damage is more than $1,500.
-Always remember to keep a copy of your report for your own records.
+Always remember to keep a copy of your report for your attorney, if you have one, and for your own records.